 Regarding composites of DM, we note that the dense BEC phase is unfavored for composites because of their probable destruction caused by frequent collisions, as shown in \cite{GN22}.
 On the other hand, for their appearance in a rarefied phase, a large scattering length is needed and has to be argued.
 Although an interaction potential with nonzero asymptotics often leads to an extremely large scattering length in the Born approximation~\cite{LL}, the scattering length also diverges due to zero-energy resonance, when the scattered particle goes into a bound state.
 Choosing the latter option, the bound state associated with a composite of at least two particles must be characterized by an isolated (quasi-discrete) level of positive energy and a finite lifetime.
 This is dictated, in particular, by the Feshbach resonance concept~\cite{Fesh62,Joa75,Yam93}.

 Intending to get more analytical results, we turn to the one-dimensional case.
-Then, focusing on the problem of a few interacting axions in the ground state, the three-dimensional Gross--Pitaevskii equation reduces to the stationary sine-Gordon equation with its anti-kink solution as in Sec.~\ref{Sec3}.
-Comparing Fig.~\ref{chi} and Fig.~\ref{XW}, we see that the effective potential $W$ in Fig.~\ref{XW} basically inherits the behavior of the gravitation-modified potentials for the two phases in Fig.~\ref{chi}(b), while the anti-kink solution mimics the DM distribution in the DM halo core.
+Then, focusing on the problem of a few interacting axions in the ground state, the three-dimensional Gross--Pitaevskii equation reduces to the stationary sine-Gordon equation with its antikink solution as in Sec.~\ref{Sec3}.
+Comparing Fig.~\ref{chi} and Fig.~\ref{XW}, we see that the effective potential $W$ in Fig.~\ref{XW} basically inherits the behavior of the gravitation-modified potentials for the two phases in Fig.~\ref{chi}(b), while the antikink solution mimics the DM distribution in the DM halo core.
 The discrepancy between the particle energies on the right-hand sides of Eq.~(\ref{sch1b}) and Eq.~(\ref{SG1}) means that the distribution profile in Fig.~\ref{XW} is formed by axions in the state of zero energy.
-Therefore, we are faced with the need to explain the appearing of axions with zero energy in a one-dimensional trap~$W$, despite the presence of a domain wall.
+Therefore, we are faced with the need to explain the appearance of axions with zero energy in a one-dimensional trap~$W$, despite the presence of a domain wall.

 To resolve this problem for at least two particles, we use two scattering channels: closed and open.
 A closed channel is represented by a bound state induced by the potential $W$ with asymptotics $W\to1$.
 An open channel implies elastic and asymptotically free scattering with a tiny positive energy.
-Let a particle transit between the channels coupled by an external impact.
+Let a particle perform transit between the channels coupled by an external impact.
 Given both the scattering potential~(\ref{Vi}) in an open channel and the coupling~(\ref{exi}), the two-channel quantum-mechanical problem is formulated in Sec.~\ref{S4}.
-Despite the use of square-well potentials therein, another form of them is also allowed.
-Then, with a certain adjustment of the parameters of extra interactions, an intermediate level appears, called the ``dressed'' state, which makes it able to overcome the initial energy gap $Q>0$ between the two channels.
-In a sense, such a level appearance is similar to the result of splitting within a degeneracy problem under the action of perturbation.
+Though the square-well potentials are used therein, another form of them is also allowed.
+Then, with a certain adjustment of the parameters of extra interactions, an intermediate level appears, called the ``dressed'' state, which enables it to overcome the initial energy gap $Q>0$ between the two channels.
+In a sense, such a level appearance is similar to the result of splitting, within a degeneracy problem under the action of perturbation.

 The most significant processes take place in the resonance zone, which is a finite region of space bounded by a common radius of interaction~$L$ (in dimensionless units) for all potentials.
 To infer the information about processes far from the resonance zone, we resort to scattering theory and, thereby, extract data from the phase shift~$\delta$ of the wave function of outgoing particle in an open channel, after leaving the resonance zone.
 Although the basic scattering characteristics in one and three dimensions do differ, we relate the scattering length~$a$ with $\delta$ by Eq.~(\ref{adef}) as usual~\cite{BM94}.